cBioPortal/oncotree/docs/OncoTree-History-Modeling.md

 Three new properties were introduced as a result of the OncoTree history modeling.
 Each node will now contain the following new properties and will be discussed in further detail below.

 **1. History:** A list of _synonymous_  OncoTree codes **2.
-Revocations:** A list of OncoTree codes which the current node _was_ a part of the meaning of but have since been revoked from subsequent Oncotree release versions
+Revocations:** A list of OncoTree codes which the current node _was_ a part of the meaning of but have since been revoked from subsequent OncoTree release versions
 **3. Precursors:** A list of OncoTree codes which _became_ a part of the meaning of the current node

 ***